 Do Portfolio Factors or Characteristics Drive Expected Returns?

 Most in finance are aware of the value premium: Historically, cheap stocks have outperformed expensive stocks (based on some price to fundamental).
-Below is a chart from a simulation exercise which highlights the performance of cheap vs. expensive portfolio simulations from 1963 to 2013.
+Below is a chart from a simulation exercise that highlights the performance of cheap vs. expensive portfolio simulations from 1963 to 2013.

 This concept is central to the debate about factors vs. characteristics.

 One of the original papers on the value premium topic was Fama and French in 1993.
 Their paper finds that three factors (the market, size, and value proxied by Mkt_rf, SMB, and HML) explain the cross-section of stock returns.
 More important to this discussion, they suggest that value is a risk factor, as value firms covary with one another.
 In their story, the covariance matters, which is why the loading on HML is important.(6)

 But what are some implications of this theory?
 Directly from FF 1993:

 The regression slopes and the historical average premiums for the factors can then be used to estimate the (unconditional) expected return for the portfolio.